etheleon/readSim/README.md

 This is done by first searching NCBI taxonomy for the leaf nodes of the given genera and randomly selecting for one.

 #### Scaffolds and contigs WGS (Optional)

+Chooses possible leaf taxa, for metagenomic shotgun sequencing recreation Taxa with the longest nucleotide sequence length are chosen

+### 0200

+### 0400
+Takes empircal fastQ files as template